A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

+\textbf{Program Synthesis.} Program synthesis refers to the automated process of generating source code or software programs to meet specified requirements based on specified specifications or requirements.
+Although DL-based program synthesis applications, such as CodeGeeX\footnote{\url{https://codegeex.cn/en-US}} and GitHub Copilot\footnote{\url{https://copilot.microsoft.com/}}, have integrated into the daily workflow of software developers around the globe due to their high, even human-competitive accuracy, lacking transparency makes the automatically generated programs untrustworthy.
+To explain the fundamental working mechanism, Chen et al. \cite{DBLP:journals/pacmse/Chen00024} proposed a causality-inspired approach, which constructed a dependency graph to capture not only the natural dependency between input and output tokens, but the dependency among output tokens as well.
+Then, they leveraged causal inference to quantify the contribution of each dependency edge to the end prediction result.
+Besides, Nazari et al. \cite{DBLP:journals/pacmpl/NazariHSRR23} introduced subspecifications as a general mechanism to identify the constraints imposed by the global specification on individual parts of the implementation as explanatory notes.

 \textbf{Code Summarization.} Code summarization, also known as \emph{code comment generation}, is a \emph{code-to-text} task that attempts to automatically generate textual descriptions directly from source code.
-A promising solution is \textbf{Neural Comment Generation (NCG)}, which employs sequence-to-sequence neural networks such as \textbf{Neural Machine Translation (NMT)} \cite{NMT1,NMT2} to auto-summarize target source code into short natural language text.
-Despite their effectiveness, state-of-the-art NCG approaches are still far from being usable in practice because developers are hard to understand and trust such end-to-end summarization without any explanation.
+A promising solution is \textbf{Neural Machine Translation (NMT)} \cite{NMT1,NMT2}.
+Despite their effectiveness, such end-to-end summarization without any explanation is still far from being usable in practice.
 To this end, Geng et al. \cite{DBLP:conf/iwpc/GengWDWCZJ23} designed two types of explanation strategies applicable to different application scenarios to identify the corresponding code parts used to generate summarization.
 The black-box explanation strategy aimed to localize the code segment that sensitive to program mutations, while the white-box explanation strategy focused on inspecting the attention score of the each code token.
 Jiang et al. \cite{DBLP:journals/tse/JiangSWCYZ23} proposed CCLink, a model-independent framework which aimed to find the code segments that contribute to the generation of key information in the auto-generated comments.
 CCLink generated a series of code mutants from key phrases in the auto-generated comment, and tailored data mining algorithms to construct the links between code and its auto-generated comment.
 This in turn allowed CCLink to visualize links as the comment explanations to developers.